Gregory Wasson: Wasson Enterprise

+Appointments

 In addition to his role at Wasson Enterprise, Wasson was on the board of directors of several companies.
 He sat on the board of Verizon Communications from March 2013 through October 2018, and was on the board of PNC Financial Services Group from July 2015 through October 2018.
 He has also been a director of Health Care Service Corporation (HCSC), the largest customer-owned health insurance company, since November 2015.

 Wasson has been a director of AmerisourceBergen Corporation, a global pharmaceutical sourcing and distribution services, with which Walgreens has a long-term strategic partnership, and a directorsof Alliance Boots GmbH.

+Wasson has been a director of AmerisourceBergen Corporation, a global pharmaceutical sourcing and distribution services, with which Walgreens has a long-term strategic partnership, and a directorsof Alliance Boots GmbH.

 Past roles include chairman of National Association of Chain Drug Stores (NACDS) the vice chairman of Retail Industry Leaders Association (RILA), member of the Healthcare Leadership Council (HLC), The Wall Street Journal CEO Council, and the civic committee of the Commercial Club of Chicago, as well as being a member of the British-American Business Council International Advisory Board.
 He served many years as a board member of Consumer Goods Forum (CGF), The Field Museum, and the Midtown Educational Foundation and a member of the Illinois chapter of the American Cancer Society's CEOs Against Cancer.

+Wasson is on the trustee board of the Chicago Museum of Science and Industry (MSI) and is a member of The Business Council, Corporate Leadership Center, The Economic Club of Chicago, The Commercial Club of Chicago and Chicago Club.

 Wasson is on the trustee board of the Chicago Museum of Science and Industry (MSI) and is a member of The Business Council, Corporate Leadership Center, The Economic Club of Chicago, The Commercial Club of Chicago and Chicago Club.

 In 2015, Wasson received the Sheldon W. Fantle Lifetime Achievement Award from National Association of Chain Drug Stores’ (NACDS) and the Grocery Manufacturers Association (GMA) gave Wasson the GMA Hall of Achievement Award.
 In 2016, he received two awards from Purdue University, the Distinguished Alumni Award, and the Career Achievement Award.